Texas A&M vs. Ole Miss NCAA Football Odds, Plays and Insights | November 13, 2021

 Ole Miss Stats and Trends

-- In Ole Miss' nine games this year, it has five wins against the spread.

-- This season, the Rebels are winless ATS when entering a game as an underdog of 2.5 points or more.
+- The Rebels have yet to cover the spread this season when underdogs by 2.5 points or more.

-- Ole Miss' games this year have gone over the total in three out of eight opportunities (37.5%).
+- Ole Miss has gone over the point total in 37.5% of its opportunities this year (three times in eight games with a set point total).

-- Ole Miss is 5-3 against the spread and 7-2 overall in games when it scores more than 14.7 points.
+- When Ole Miss scores more than 14.7 points, it is 5-3 against the spread and 7-2 overall.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.